 * Click here for rating key

 The Hi-Life Restaurant Review: Housed in a converted 1911 firehouse, The Hi-Life is situated acts as the setting for dining on its upscale comfort food.
 Find the front door by looking for the 20-foot neon sign atop the old elevator shaft inviting you to "Eat" and "Drink."
-Although the atmosphere is upbeat and charming, it's geared towards casual and comfortable.
-Breakfast and brunch patrons enjoy specialties such as vanilla custard dipped french toast, a cast iron enchilada stack topped with sunny side up eggs, and vegetable hash over polenta, topped with poached eggs.
+Although the atmosphere is upbeat and charming, it's geared towards casual and relaxed.
+Breakfast and brunch patrons enjoy specialties such as vanilla custard dipped french toast; a cast iron enchilada stack topped with sunny side up eggs; and vegetable hash over polenta, finished with poached eggs.
 Lunch features wood-fired pizzas and interesting soup-and-salad combinations.
-The dinner menu offers steaks, burgers and wild salmon as well as spaghetti with fresh Dungeness crab and garlic.
+The dinner menu lists steaks, burgers and wild salmon along with spaghetti with fresh Dungeness crab and garlic.
 A full bar offers an array of libations.